uuidjs/uuid/README_js.md

 As of uuid\@7 this library now provides ECMAScript modules builds, which allow packagers like Webpack and Rollup to do "tree-shaking" to remove dead code.
-Instead, use the `import` syntax instead, see [ECMAScript Modules / ESM](#ecmascript-modules--esm):
+Instead, use the `import` syntax:

 ```javascript
 import { v4 as uuidv4 } from 'uuid';
 uuidv4();
 ```

-Or, for CommonJS code:
+... or for CommonJS:

 ```javascript
 const { v4: uuidv4 } = require('uuid');